 This document is obtained by presenting the documentation of the company legalized and apostilled in the manner established in the previous paragraph before the Spanish tax office , which, after reviewing all the documentation , will assign a tax identification number for the company, which will be its better identification for any type of transaction in Spanish territory.

 - Tax representative .
-One of the differences between foreign companies registered in Spain with a permanent establishment (PE), and without a permanent establishment (WITHOUT PE), stems precisely from the obligation to appoint a tax representative in Spain.
+One of the differences between foreign companies registered in Spain with a permanent establishment (WITH PE), and without a permanent establishment (NON PE), stems precisely from the obligation to appoint a tax representative in Spain.

 This fiscal domicile is usually that of the manager, or lawyer who manages and maintains the operation of the company in Spain.

 However, and here comes the big difference with the WITH PE Companies, the tax representatives of these companies are NOT jointly and severally liable for the tax obligations contracted by the Company.
 In other words, the tax representative, normally the manager or lawyer who manages the tax activity of the company in Spain, is not responsible in the event of non-compliance with the tax obligations of the companies in Spain.

 On the other hand, in the case of foreign Companies WITH Permanent Establishment (WITH PE), which, as we say, are subject to Spanish Corporation Tax, and for whose operation and development in Spain they need a structure that requires greater complexity, and the assumption of greater fiscal and legal obligations in Spain than companies without a permanent establishment, implies that the tax representative in Spain of said companies assumes the “joint” liability of the company vis-à-vis the Spanish administration.